 Courses and lesson plans

 Whether you are teaching young children or teenagers, Hands on Banking resources can help you prepare, extend and supplement your lessons as well as assess student knowledge and progress.
-Many of the lessons and course modules are designed to meet Common Core State Standards, Council for Economic Education (CEE) National Standards for Financial Literacy and Jump$tart National Standards in K-12 Personal Finance Education.
+Many of the lessons and course modules are designed to meet educational standards such as Common Core State Standards1 and the National Standards for Personal Finance Education from Jump$tart Coalition and the Council for Economic Education.
 Explore Hands on Banking and help instill knowledge about spending, saving, giving back and more.

 Help kids learn all about money – where it comes from, how to earn it, and how to keep it safe.
 And help them figure out the difference between a “need” and “want”.